+Towards Advocacy Networking and Developmetal Action (TANDA) started as a field action project (FAP) in year 2011.
+This FAP is based on nearly two years of student fieldwork with the Pardhi community in Mumbai through the Centre for Criminology and Justice, School of Social Work under guidance of Prof. VIjay Raghavan.
 In 2010 May, Tata Institute of Social Sciences gave Fellowships to Mr. Mayank Sinha and Ms. Paankhi Agrawal (alumni of TISS) to work with the Pardhi community in Mumbai.
 Mr. Sinha had done one year of fieldwork with the Ghar Bacho Ghar Bano Andolan and worked with the Pardhi community in Mumbai as part of his field work during his MA in Social Work from TISS (2008-10).
 Ms. Agrawal had done her M.A. dissertation on the Pardhi community living in Mumbai, as part of her MA in Development Studies (2008-10).
 For the Fellows working on the issue, it took time to build the rapport with the Pardhicommunity.
 However, in the given duration, the major activities done included: community profiling, community mapping, enumeration of the Pardhi families in Mumbai, housing rights status, survey on the education status of the children between 7–14 years, caste certificate status and SHG (Self Help Group) formations.
 All these activities posed serious challenges which included rapport building, lack of available literature, local power dynamics, lack of programmes and schemes for these communities, etc. At the end of the fellowship, TANDA emerged as a Field Action Project of TISS.
 The operation of TANDA manily based Mumbai and Navi-Mumbai Municipal Corporations.

 DNTs: DNTs (Denotified tribes) are those communities who were declared as the criminal under the Criminal Tribes Act.
 In Maharashtra, there are fourteen such communities which were declared as criminal.
 They are Berad, Bestar, Bhatma, Kaikadi, Kankarbhat, Katabu, Lamani, Phase-Pardhi, Raj-Pardhi, Rajput-Bhatma, Ramoshi, Vadar, Waghari and Chhapparbandh (appendix - 1).
 Later in 1952, the Government of India had repealed the Act the criminal communities are denotifed.
 In Maharashtra they are categorized as DNT or Vimukta Jati.